Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: The DLNM model

+The choice of lag for the function $s(\cdot,\cdot)$ in Equation~\eqref{eq:bidim_sline} influences the short-term seasonality attributable to temperature.
+In studies focusing exclusively on the effects of heatwaves \citep{guo_quantifying_2018,vicedo-cabrera_burden_2021}, the impact of temperature on mortality typically dissipates after approximately ten days.
+However, when accounting for the effects of cold, a longer lag period is necessary.
+For instance, \citet{gasparrini_projections_2017} use 21 days.
+If the lag is set too long, the $s(\cdot,\cdot)$ component of the DLNM model \eqref{eq:dlnm_myspec} might inadvertently capture seasonal mortality effects not related to temperature.
+To remain consistent with the literature, we limit the lag to 21 days and we analyze in this appendix the impact of shorter lags on the cumulative effects of the temperature-mortality association.

-In order to present the sensitivity to the number of days used to estimate the cumulative effects of the temperature-mortality association, we present in Figure~\ref{fig_dlnm_rr_curve_lag14} the response curves in terms of RR with a lag of 14 days.
-Compared to Figure~\ref{fig_dlnm_rr_curve}, the Relative Risk (RR) of mortality over a 21-day period does not capture the longer-term effects related to periods of heat and cold, such as the harvesting effect associated with certain extreme heatwaves.
-This results in underestimated effects, mainly for the extremes of heat and cold periods.
+To illustrate the sensitivity to the number of lagged days, Figures~\ref{fig_sensi_lag_rr_f} and~\ref{fig_sensi_lag_rr_m} display the response curves in terms of cumulative relative risk (RR) for women and men, respectively, using lags of 7, 14, and 21 days.
+Differences in lag selection primarily affect the excess mortality attributable to cold, while the impact on heat-related excess mortality is less pronounced.
+Specifically, the RR of mortality for 7- and 14-day periods fails to capture the longer-term effects of cold and to a lesser extent the delayed effects of heat, such as the harvesting effect associated with certain extreme heatwaves.